 A continued state of tissue hypoperfusion despite 20ml/kg of fluid resuscitation may require the introduction of vasoactive medications.
 Aiming for a MAP of 65mmHg, as a rule of thumb in people who are normally normotensive, the first-choice vasopressor is norepinephrine (historically called noradrenaline).
 If blood pressure isn't improved with the use of norepinephrine alone, some centres add vasopressin as a second line, though the evidence base for this is weak.
-Both require the insertion of a central venous catheter and transfer to Critical Care.
+Both will ultimately require the insertion of a central venous catheter and transfer to Critical Care, but SSC 2021 now suggest that they be started peripherally as soon as possible to avoid significant delays.
 Some patients will require a higher MAP to maintain their renal function if they are normally hypertensive.
 The Critical Care Outreach Team may facilitate this treatment commencing at the point of deterioration to help stabilise the patient before transfer to a level two ('HDU') or three ('ITU') facility.